Wired vs. Battery Smoke Detectors: Simplifying Installation Choices

 1. Gather Your Materials

-Your detector typically comes with mounting hardware and instructions.
-All you need is a screwdriver!
+Your detector generally includes installation hardware and guidance.
+Everything you require is a screwdriver!

 1. Choose Optimal Placement

-Install detectors on the ceiling or high up on a wall—but avoid humid areas like bathrooms, as steam can trigger false alarms.
+Place detectors on the ceiling or at a high point on a wall—but steer clear of damp spots such as bathrooms, since steam may set off false alarms.

 1. Follow the Instructions

-Attach the mounting bracket to the wall or ceiling, snap in the detector, and insert the batteries.
-It’s as simple as that.
+Affix the mounting bracket to the wall or ceiling, insert the detector, and put in the batteries.
+It’s that straightforward.

 Choosing the Best Option for Your Home